 Friday, February 29, 2008

 For years comedian, songwriter and philosopher, Tim Wilson has been joining us on the air and in that time has treated us to a number of classic tunes such as My Brother In-Law, I Could Be Wrong and Church League Softball Fistfight.
 And though he's one of our most frequent guests, it's still an adventure every time he stops by, thanks in part to his uncanny ability to find a story to go along with any topic of conversation.
 But as a warning, if you're even talking to Tim, try to avoid mentioning The Bible, NASCAR, credit cards or Jimmy Carter.
-In other news, Tim turned author and wrote a book about serial killer Ted Bundy which is now on sale.
-Pick up your copy of Happy New Year - ted today.
+Along with writing comedy tunes, Tim is also author having written a book, Happy New Year - ted, about serial killer Ted Bundy.
+He's also just released a new digital album available for download at Amazon called Caffeine, Wired, Nervous and Pale.

 The Late, Great Robert Schimmel